PartialityModding/PartialityLauncher/Tutorial.md

 If you're not looking to make mods, using Partiality is extremely simple.
 1. Download the Partiality Launcher from the "Releases" section of the github (https://github.com/PartialityModding/PartialityLauncher/releases)
-2. Extract the .zip file into the folder of the Unity game you want to use (So that PartialityLauncher.exe is right next to the game's .exe
+2. Extract the .zip file anywhere you want.
-3. Put any patches/mods in their respective folders
-4. Run PartialityLauncher.exe
+3. Press "File" at the top, then "Open Game"
+4. Find your game's .exe ans select it
-5. Once you've disabled/enabled the patches you want, press "Run Game" and it should launch it for you after installing the patches.
+5. Once you have it selected, press "Patch Game" at the bottom.
+6. It will patch the game and create folders for you
+7. Navigate to the game's folder
+8. Put mods in the "Mods" folder
+9. Re-Launch partiality, and enable/disable mods as you need.
+Press "Patch Game" whenever you're ready, and press "Yes" when it asks you to launch the game.

 __***Making DLL Mods***__